U.S. Ambassador to the Republic of the Philippines Sung Kim’s address at his Swearing-In Ceremony

 So, ladies and gentlemen, there’s a lot of important work ahead for our two countries.
 I’m eager to get started.
 And as I embark on this exciting challenge, I hope I can continue to count on all of your support and encouragement.
 Thank you, very, very much.

-Photos: Courtesy of the U.S. State DepartmentFull Transcript of Secretary Kerry and Ambassador Kim’s remarks at the Swearing-In Ceremony
+Video: Secretary Kerry’s Remarks at for U.S. Ambassador to the Republic of the Philippines Sung KimFull Transcript of Secretary Kerry and Ambassador Kim’s remarks at the Swearing-In Ceremony